Nebukam/PCGExtendedToolkit/_sources/doc-clusters/flag-nodes/index.md

 Output attribute can then be filtered using {% include lk id='🝖 Bitmask' %}, and works with the {% include lk id='Bitmasks' %} toolset.
 {: .fs-5 .fw-400 }

 Bitmasks & bit fields can be obscure to work with if it's not something you're used to.
-Sadly the [Wikipedia article](https://en.wikipedia.org/wiki/Mask_(computing)) on the topic isn't super helpful, and digging into the specifics wouldn't be very helpful.
-If you have a user-friendly resources I could add to the doc, please poke me.
+Sadly the [Wikipedia article](https://en.wikipedia.org/wiki/Mask_(computing)) on the topic isn't super helpful, and digging into the specifics wouldn't be very productive either. *If you have a user-friendly resources I could add to the doc, please poke me.*

 > Bitmasks fields in PCGEx are using a `int64`, which **loosely translate as storing 63 boolean values on a single attribute**.
 {: .infos }